WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ## WebIDL

-[Web IDL][WebIDL] is clearly an important IDL for Web APIs.
+[Web IDL][] is clearly an important IDL for Web APIs.
 And, since the web platform is a crucial domain for WebAssembly, it seems necessary to address the question of "why not WebIDL?" for describing APIs in Interface Types.